joostiphone/Z390-Hackintosh-Joost/README.md

 20. I'm now using HackinDROM to update the OpenCore EFI.
 Find a how-to video here on how to use HackinDROM and how to update OpenCore: https://www.youtube.com/watch?v=xRuerrG-lAU
 21. 12-6-2021: Updated to MacOS 11.4 (20F71), and updated to OpenCore v0.7.0.
 22. 11-7-2021: Updated to MacOS Monterey 12.0 beta (21A5268h), and updated to OpenCore v0.7.1
+23. (next update will include support for Monterey Beta 8 using OpenCore v0.7.4.)

 # Download my latest BEFI here (zip file):
 ![alt test](Pictures/Apple-icon.png)